kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

 .. image:: images/license_form.png
     :width: 600

-One can proceed by:
+If you don't have the Trial key:
-    *	Hitting 'Get Trial Key'
+    *	Click 'Get Trial Key'
-    *	Completing the Registration Form
-    *	Grabbing the Trial Key from your email,
+    *	Complete the Registration form to get Trial key by email

-    *	Paste it into the Activation form, and request Activation
+Paste it into the Activation form, and request Activation.
 This will then bring you to the VEDA2.0 Start Page, if activated successfully.

 Setting up GAMS